 - If you have not received your first dose of the COVID-19 vaccine, it is still recommended even if you already had COVID-19.
 Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 3-6 months after your COVID-19 infection.

-- If you are immunocompromised and have not received your second or third dose, it is still recommended that you complete your vaccination series, even if you already had COVID-19.
-Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 8 weeks after your COVID-19 infection.
+- If you are immunocompromised and have not completed your primary series, it is still recommended that you get vaccinated, even if you already had COVID-19.
+Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 3 months after your COVID-19 infection.

-- If you have not received your booster (third or fourth dose), a booster dose is still recommended, even if you already had COVID-19.
-Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 12 weeks after your COVID-19 infection for people 18 years of age and over.
+- If you have not received your booster, a booster dose is still recommended, even if you already had COVID-19.
+Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 3-6 months after your COVID-19 infection for people 18 years of age and over.
 For people aged 5 to 17, the recommended timing is 6 months after your second dose.